openziti/ziti-doc/docfx_project/ziti/install/controller.md

-Hi from the controller file
+_UNUSED_ Hi from the controller file

 configuration: what does the version mean in config file
 configuration: why is there a 'db' in the config and why isn't it postgres